 For any of the programs listed below, we suggest eating some fruit and salts before you get started.
 We’re not usually huge fans of fruit.
 As we’ve outlined in the past, rugby programs like the All Blacks have gone away from carbohydrate-based nutrition.
 But if you’re going to be doing high-intensity lifting program like the bear complex, you’re going to need some extra energy in the form of complex carbohydrates from fresh fruit.

 Notice as well that we mentioned salts, NOT electrolytes.
 Unfortunately, when you say electrolytes these days everyone immediately thinks “big F*ing Gatorade”.
 That’s not what we mean.
-Rather than throwing those empty fiber-less calories into your body, get a pinch of sea salt and put it straight into a glass of water.
+Rather than throwing those empty fibre-less calories into your body, get a pinch of sea salt and put it straight into a glass of water.
 All the benefits, none of the negatives.
 Now on to programming!

 So, once you have the Bear Complex exercises down whats the best way to perform it?
 Here’s a few great ways to try depending on your goals.

-This is dead simple.
+This is dead-simple.
 Start with a moderate weight and build up until you hit the heaviest weight you can manage!
 Rest 2-3 mins after you perform each complex to allow sufficient recovery so you can lift maximally.
 As with all complexes you will be limited by your weaker exercises but you will still get some good volume with decent weights.

 Exactly the same as the last method only you don’t rest 2-3mins but only as long as it takes you to load the bar up!
 Use jumps in weight of 5-10kg depending on your strength level and how much work you want to do!
 Obviously you won’t get up to as heavy weights but you will know you’ve had a good conditioning workout by the end!